Health Assured large logo

 Strengthening worker’s rights

-Labour plans to strengthen the existing rights and protection for employees, including pregnant workers, whistle-blowers, workers who have been made redundant, workers subject to TUPE (Transfer of Undertakings Protection of Employment) processes, and for workers who are making grievances.
+Labour plans to strengthen the existing rights and protection for employees, including pregnant workers, whistle-blowers, workers who have been made redundant, workers subject to TUPE (Transfer of Undertakings Protection of Employment) processes, and for workers who are having grievances.
 This will mean that employers have to update their internal documentation and policies to reflect this right.

 Discover how an Employee Assistance Programme with Health Assured can benefit your workforce and increase productivity